uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ```
 atril filename.pdf
 ```
-You can also open Atril from a FastX or Open OnDemand desktop environment from the Applications->Office menu.
+You can also open Atril from a FastX or Open OnDemand desktop environment from the Applications&rarr;ffice menu.

 The atril command can also be used to display image files, e.g. .png and .jpg files.
 Or you may use `eom FILE` (Eye of MATE) from a terminal.
-Alternatively, you can open Eye of MATE from the MATE Desktop menu Applications->Graphics.
+Alternatively, you can open Eye of MATE from the MATE Desktop menu Applications&rarr;Graphics.

 For .csv files, run the command:
 ```
 oocalc filename.csv
 ```
 where `filename` is a placeholder for the specific filename.
 The `oocalc` command invokes the LibreOffice spreadsheet program "Calc."
-If logged on to a FastX or Open OnDemand Desktop, use the menu Applicatons->Office to access it.
+If logged on to a FastX or Open OnDemand Desktop, use the menu Applications&rarr;Office to access it.

 - - -